 Corona came to the Netherlands around January 2020.
 China and Italy were already affected and chaos seemed to arise.
-A month later, the government decided that quarantining as much as possible – close to lock down – was the only solution.
+A month later, the government decided that quarantining as much as possible – close to lockdown – was the only solution.
 Only vital professions were allowed to go to work.
 Schools closed, just like shops and offices.
-The streets were empty, everyone worked at home.
+The streets were empty, everyone worked from home.
 Nothing changed for me.
 What the government called quarantine turned out to be my normal lifestyle.

 When the government gave a conference about the measurements they were going to take to prevent Covid-19 from spreading on the 12th of March 2020, I expected this day to be the end of life as I knew it.
 Everything I had read so far told a story of an anxious, claustrophobic world on pause.
 So, I prepared for the worst, mentally and physically.
 The government set out some guidelines: